nre-learning/antidote/docs/platform/curricula/images.rst

 However, you should only propose a new image when totally necessary.
 In many cases, putting things like scripts or configs within the lesson directory is sufficient.

-Need to highlight existing images that should be considered before new images are created.
+**TODO(mierdin):** Need to highlight existing images that should be considered before new images are created.
 List the popular images and describe them